matteomarrocco/MatteoMarrocco/README.md

 🎓 **Master's student in Data Science for Decision Making** at Maastricht University.
 💡 I love solving real-world problems using **data science**, **statistical analysis**, and **machine learning**.
-🚀 Always eager to learn, curious, innovate, and explore new technologies.
+🚀 Always eager to learn, curious, and innovate.

 ---